Considering a Short Sale?

 Considering Selling Your Own Home?

-We all know the process of putting our house on the market for sale.
+We all know the process selling a house, so are you considering selling your own home?
 It’s easy, just buy a sign for the front yard and start advertising.
 Well sometimes it is just not that easy.
 Our day to day lives interfere with the time that we should be dedicating to marketing and maintaining our home.
 And is the local market in our favor?

 With an infinite amount of information on the internet and social media, we understand the temptation of giving it a try; however the National Association of Realtors reports that homes For Sale By Owner only made up 9% of home sales in 2012.
 The most common marketing methods for these homes were putting up a yard sign followed by listing the home on the internet.
 Realtors not only have their professional and referral network connections but they utilize the new technology along with the old.
 And most importantly, your home is their priority.
 Realtors dedicate their time to ensuring that your home has the largest reach of potential buyers.